opencontextinc/vscode-opencontext/README.md

 # vscode-opencontext README

-The OpenContext VSCode extension will help you write catalog YAML files for PlatformComponents, Platforms, Schemes, and other entities.
+The OpenContext VSCode extension will help you write catalog YAML files for PlatformComponents, Platforms, Services, and other entities.

 ## Features